jet/equinox/DOCUMENTATION.md

 An archiver tails a monitored store and bears the following responsibilities:
 - minimizing the load on the source it's monitoring
 - listens to all event writes (via `$all` in the case of EventStoreDB or a ChangeFeed Processor in the case of CosmosDB)
-- ensuring the secondary becomes aware of all new streams (especially in the case of `Equinox.CosmosStore` streams in `AccessStrategy.RollingState` mode, which do not yield a new event-batch per write)
+- ensuring the archive becomes aware of all new streams (especially in the case of `Equinox.CosmosStore` streams in `AccessStrategy.RollingState` mode, which do not yield a new event-batch per write)

 #### Pruner

-The pruner cyclically (i.e., when it reaches the end, it loops back to the start) walks the secondary store:
+The pruner cyclically (i.e., when it reaches the end, it loops back to the start) walks the archive store:
-- visiting each stream, identifying the current write position in the secondary
+- visiting each stream, identifying the current write position in the archive
-- uses that as input into a decision as to whether / how many events can be trimmed from the primary (deletion does not need to take place right away - Equinox will deal with events spread over a Primary/Secondary pair of Containers via the [Fallback mechanism](https://github.com/jet/equinox/pull/247)
+- uses that as input into a decision as to whether / how many events can be trimmed from the primary (deletion does not need to take place right away - Equinox will deal with events spread over a Primary/Archive pair of Containers via the [Loading Fallback mechanism](https://github.com/jet/equinox/pull/247)
 - (for `Equinox.CosmosStore`) can optimize the packing of the events (e.g. if the most recent 4 events have arrived as 2 batches, the pruner can merge the two batches to minimize storage and index size).
 When writing to a primary collection, batches are never mutated for packing purposes both due to write costs and read amplification.
-- (for `Equinox.CosmosStore`) can opt to delete from the primary if one or more full Batches have been copied to the secondary (note the unit of deletion is a Batch - mutating a Batch in order to remove an event would trigger a reordering of the document's position in the logical partition)
+- (for `Equinox.CosmosStore`) can opt to delete from the primary if one or more full Batches have been copied to the archive (note the unit of deletion is a Batch - mutating a Batch in order to remove an event would trigger a reordering of the document's position in the logical partition)

 # Ideas